University of Kentucky Logo

 University of Kentucky Emblem

-Blue and white are the primary colors of the university.
+Blue and white are the university’s primary colors.

-• The royal blue – demonstrates the university’s values: learning and innovation.
-It expresses the businesslike approach and desires to educate students in science and provide the most up-to-date facilities.
+• The royal blue demonstrates the university’s values of learning and innovation.
+It expresses a businesslike approach and a desire to educate students in science and to provide the most up-to-date facilities.

-• White indicates the upbringing of the younger generation, growing up.
-Hints at one of the nation’s best on-site medical centers.
+• White indicates the upbringing of the younger generation and hints at one of the nation’s best on-site medical centers.

 University of Kentucky Symbol